dsisco11/SR_Plugin_Loader/README.md

 ## For Developers
 Example plugins are under the examples folder.
-A project template for VisualStudio which allows you to instantly have a new plugin with all the needed classes and includes imported can be found <a href="https://github.com/dsisco11/SR_Plugin_Loader/raw/master/SR%20Plugin%20Template.zip">here.</a>
+A project template for VisualStudio which allows you to instantly have a new plugin with all the needed classes and includes imported can be found [here](https://github.com/dsisco11/SR_Plugin_Loader/raw/master/SR_Plugin_Template.vsix)
 To learn more about all of the features this project offers look at the <a href="https://github.com/dsisco11/SR_Plugin_Loader/wiki">WIKI</a>.
 **ALSO**
 If you are planning on creating a plugin you should absolutely check out the EventHook library I made for SlimeRancher <a href="https://github.com/dsisco11/SiscosHooks">Here is a link.</a>